 Mariam’s Salad

-1 container spring mix salad greens
+1 container spring mix salad greens2 roma tomatoes, chopped

 1 small red onion, chopped